uvarc/rc-website/content/userinfo/globus.md

 {{% /callout %}}

 1. Open the [Globus web interface](https://www.globus.org/) and log in using UVA Netbadge.
-2. From the Transfer Files interface, log in to the UVA Main-DTN collection as described above.
+2. From the Transfer Files interface, log in to the **UVA Standard Security Storage** collection as described above.
 3. Navigate in the folder structure of that collection until you find the folder you want to share.
 Highlight it.
 4. Next, select the Share link on the right side of the files window.
   <img src="/images/globus-shared-endpoint.png" width="700" height="443" alt="create-share">